 Jackie Bohls was raised in Roosevelt, Utah, amidst the cows and aliens of the Uintah Basin.
 She graduated from high school in 2005 and headed off to Brigham Young University in Provo.
 While there, she double majored in journalism and history and minored in political science and editing.
 After working for five years at the Deseret News, she added a master's degree and a third minor to her educational collection (M.Ed and English) and made a career change to teaching.
 She taught at Mountain View High School in Orem, Utah, from 2015-2020, before retiring to write alongside Steven and raise her kids.
 She and Steven met and married in 2017, which resulted in one class of 10th graders sliding through Term 2 with minimal essay grading effort right at the height of wedding planning.
 You're welcome, kids.

 Olivia Bohls wants to be an author.
 Unless she's feeling like being a gymnast that day.
 Or a professional YouTuber.
-Or a rock star.
-Either way, she'll probably get distracted by being a very bad goose in Untitled Goose Game (the first video game she ever defeated single-handedly) and playing with tiny figurines and scary-looking L.O.L. dolls instead.
-She has a wicked imagination, embraces her 9-year-old dark sense of humor, and lives up to her Pottermore identity as a Slytherin in every way.
-Unlike her sister, she likes scary movies.
+Or a teacher.
+Or a dog groomer who paints dogs crazy colors for holidays.
+Either way, she'll probably get distracted by being a very bad goose in Untitled Goose Game.
+She has a wicked imagination, embraces her 13-year-old dark sense of humor, and lives up to her Pottermore identity as a Slytherin in every way.

 Icarus Bohls is a punk.
 She sits down statue-still at the sight of any incoming dog, which makes dog owners coo with delight at her excellent behavior, but it's actually just her assuming the kill position.
 She will try to eat any dog that is smaller than her, or any dog that is bigger than her but just fluffy or happy enough to signal weakness.
 She is beautiful and she knows it, and like any Shiba, is obsessed with food and ignoring everything she is told to do.